Code Name: The Cleaner poster

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This illustrates the protagonist's commitment to Jake actively chooses to embrace the possibility that he's a secret agent and commits to finding the missing briefcase containing a virus, entering the world of espionage., moving from reaction to action.

 At 42 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Jake discovers evidence suggesting he might NOT be a secret agent after all.
+Structural examination shows that this crucial beat Jake discovers evidence suggesting he might NOT be a secret agent after all.
 His fantasy identity is threatened, and the real stakes become clear when he learns the virus could kill millions., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 63 minutes (75% through) represents the emotional nadir.
 Here, Jake is captured by the villains and his memory fully returns.
 He realizes he's just a janitor who witnessed a murder, not a secret agent.
 His fantasy identity dies, along with his confidence., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.